RandomShaper/godot-plugin-messdeform/README.md

 ### 4. Adjusting weights

+#### Joints

 `MessyJoint`s also have a *Parent Weight* attribute you can tweak.
 1 means only the parent will be deformed by this joint; 0 means the same for the child.

 In many cases you'll want to leave it at 0.5 because it's the value producing less distortion.
 Nonetheless, for joints involving a terminal piece, like torso-head, you may get better results with values near 1.
 For small terminal child pieces it can be even necessary to do that so they don't degenerate and result in assertion errors about bad polygon in the Godot console.

+#### Polygons

+`MessyPolygon` has a weight setting for each vertex.
+With those you can control where the baricenter of the triangulated polygon will be.
+That way you can ponderate texture deformation across the polygon to reduce it on the worst cases.
+Furthermore, you can even keyframe these values for a fine-grained control, though not usually necessary.

 ## If something goes wrong